incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/nft.md

     "TxReqID": "dff913ce31224ad682b83d9804c037e4b2330b98b2c7f936d510a1734370a7ee"
 }
 ```
 the `ContributorAddressStr` stays the same.
 In this way, an observer can easily tell that these contributions are of the same person.
 As a consequence,
 he can easily link any contributions (if they are related).

 Let's see how NFTs can help in this scenario.
-In the new pDEX, whenever a user want to perform a pDEX action (except for trading), he must send along an NFT, and a one-time address (OTA).
+In the new pDEX, whenever a user wants to perform a pDEX action (except for trading), he must send along an NFT, and a one-time address (OTA).
 If he wants to
 make another contribution, he just needs to create another NFT and another OTA for it.

 Now, let's see how contributions look like in the new pDEX with the following two examples.
 ```json